 Mahama was a 'reckless driver'; drove NDC to defeat – Bagbin laments

-The Second Deputy Speaker of Parliament, Alban Bagbin has impugned the leadership qualities of former President John Mahama.
+The Second Deputy Speaker of Parliament, Alban Bagbin has impugned the leadership qualities of ex-president John Mahama.

-He said although he warned about the danger ahead, he was ignored but his fears came to pass when the party lost miserably in the 2016 general elections.
+He said although he warned about the danger ahead, he was ignored but his fears came to pass when the party loss miserably in the 2016 general elections.

 The Nadoli Kaleo Member of Parliament wants to prevent an even miserable defeat in 2020, a reason he is pushing for the party leadership to be changed.

-"You struggle at the grass root, you harvest for us to win, usually after that where do you count?
-That is one of the reasons why you used to hear my voice criticizing my own people, because I could see afar that this driver was driving recklessly and he would get into an accident".
+“You struggle at the grass root, you harvest for us to win, usually after that where do you count?
+That is one of the reasons why you used to hear my voice criticising my own people.
+Because I could see afar that this driver was driving recklessly and he would get into an accident.